top of page

 LMTA PIANO COMPETITION REPERTOIRE LIST

-click here to download this list
+Click here to download this list

 Please note that there are now numerous sources on the Internet for downloading music, both for purchase and for free.
 You must be careful to see that the version of the music you are downloading is the same as the one listed.
 For example, there is a version of the Duncombe Sonatina available for download in which the rhythm is different from the edition that was listed on the 2020 contest list.
 If your student plays the wrong version of a composition, he or she may be disqualified.
-Also, if you are downloading free music, please be certain that it is in public domain or the composer has given permission to use the music.
-Even if the original version of a composition is in public domain, that does not mean that a specific edition of the music is in public domain.
-For example, Haydn’s music was composed in the 18th Century, so it is in public domain.
-However, the Maurice Hinson Edition of Haydn’s works is not in public domain.
-If you wish to use a free version of a Haydn Sonata, download it from IMSLP or some other source that allows you to download music that is in public domain.
+Also, if you are downloading free music, please be certain that it is in the public domain or the composer has permitted to use the music.
+Even if the original version of a composition is in the public domain, that does not mean that a specific edition of the music is in the public domain.
+For example, Haydn’s music was composed in the 18th Century, so it is in the public domain.
+However, the Maurice Hinson Edition of Haydn’s works is not in the public domain.
+If you wish to use a free version of a Haydn Sonata, download it from IMSLP or some other source that allows you to download music that is in the public domain.
 If you purchase music from an Internet site and download it, please purchase as many copies as needed.
 Purchasing one copy and making additional copies is theft.
 The Lubbock Music Teachers Association does not condone the illegal copying of music.
-We support the rights of composers, publishers and music dealers to earn income from their work.
+We support the rights of composers, publishers, and music dealers to earn income from their work.

 CONTEST JUDGING PROCEDURES AND REGULATIONS

 1. First, second, and third place winners can be declared for each movement of each sonata, sonatina.
 Judges have the prerogative not to declare a winner.
-In addition, each contestant will receive a judge’s critique with a rating of Superior, Excellent, Very Good or Good and a ribbon.
+In addition, each contestant will receive a judge’s critique with a rating of Superior, Excellent, Very Good, or Good and a ribbon.

 bottom of page